 Dr Margaret Simons

-Dr Margaret Simons is a much respected local historian whose doctoral these (University of Reading) examined the public health and housing of the working classes in Reading from 1837 to 1939.
+Dr Margaret Simons is a much respected local historian whose doctoral thesis (University of Reading) examined the public health and housing of the working classes in Reading from 1837 to 1939.
 She is a tutor at Oxford University Department of Continuing Education, Bracknell and Wokingham College and Workers’ Educational Organisation.

 Margaret is also a trustee of the Mills Archive Trust, secretary of Berkshire Record Society and sits on the committee of the Berkshire Local History Association.